johsteffens/beth/README.md

 code and data is mapped onto the hardware.

 Overcoming these deficiencies is a key motivation.
-'C' was preferred over 'C++' because most most concepts introduced by 'C++' are solved differently here.
+'C' was preferred over 'C++' because most concepts introduced by 'C++' are solved differently here.

 Another motivation is providing functionality as might be expected from a general purpose library with a scientific touch.